-Broun, a Republican, was the representative for Georgia’s 10th congressional district from 2007 to 2014.
+Broun was the representative for Georgia’s 10th congressional district and was a Republican.
+He served from 2007 to 2014.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Broun is shown as a purple triangle. (analysis methodology)
+Broun is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Broun sponsored bills primarily in these issue areas:

 Taxation (18%) Economics and Public Finance (18%) Health (18%) Public Lands and Natural Resources (15%) Immigration (8%) Crime and Law Enforcement (8%) Civil Rights and Liberties, Minority Issues (8%) International Affairs (8%)

 Some of Broun’s most recently sponsored bills include...

 - H.R.
 5530 (113th): To require that hunting activities be a land use in all management ...

 - H.R.
 5544 (113th): Low-Dose Radiation Research Act of 2014

 - H.R.
 5394 (113th): Department of Education Elimination Act of 2014